theGhostJW/webdriver-w3c/doc/Tutorial.md

 We need more power!
 -------------------

-The vanilla `WebDriver` is designed to help you control a browser with *batteries included*, but it has limitations.
+The vanilla `WebDriverT` is designed to help you control a browser with *batteries included*, but it has limitations.
 It can't possibly anticipate all the different ways you might want to control your tests, and it can't do arbitrary `IO`.
-But we have a powerful and very general escape hatch: `WebDriver` is a special case of the `WebDriverT` monad transformer.
+But we have a powerful and very general escape hatch: the `WebDriverT` monad transformer is a special case of the `WebDriverTT` monad transformer *transformer*.

 The actual definition of `WebDriver` is

-    type WebDriver eff a = WebDriverT (IdentityT eff) a
+    type WebDriverT eff a = WebDriverTT IdentityT eff a

-where `IdentityT` is the *inner monad* in transformer terms -- actually it's an inner monad transformer, on the effect monad `eff`.
-By swapping out `IdentityT` for another transformer we can add features specific to our application.
+where `IdentityT` is the *inner monad transformer*.
+By swapping out `IdentityT` for another transformer we can add more features specific to our application.

 Here's a typical example.
 Say you're testing a site with two deployment